stamatiap/SEIP-LabAssignments2021/sourcecodeanalyzer/README.md

 - [Mockito](https://site.mockito.org/)

 ## Design Patterns applied
-- Strategy- this pattern was used in these classes:
+- Strategy - this pattern was used in these classes:
 	- SourceFileReader: used in order to separate and isolate SourceFileReader's functions into separate classes for each File Reader (LocalFileReader and WebFileReader) interface : SourceFileReader strategies : LocalFileReader, WebFileReader